Gaojingtong/gaojingtong.github.io/index.md

 ## Awards and Prizes

 ### 2024
 - Second place overall in the in the "[KDD CUP 2024 Multi-Task Online Shopping Challenge for LLMs](https://discourse.aicrowd.com/t/announcing-the-winners-of-amazon-kdd-cup-2024/10758)" competition hosted by Amazon.
-(AML666 Group)
+(Group AML666)

 ### 2023
 - IJCAI'23 Travel Award